Skip to main content

 New at the Nasher, the museum’s first exhibition of contemporary work from the collection, showcased recent acquisitions and loans in a lively two-part installation, on view for an entire year.
 Visible from the entrance was the 1975 painting Bahsir (Robert Gowens), a rare work by Barkley L. Hendricks that depicts one subject from three different angles.

 The exhibition opened with works by Christian Boltanski, Ólafur Eliasson, David Hammons, Paul Pfeiffer, Kara Walker and Eve Sussman, among others.
-In the spring of 2008, the second had works by William Cordova, Dario Escobar, Hong Lei, Sol LeWitt and Ed Ruscha.
+In the spring of 2008, the second had works by william cordova, Dario Escobar, Hong Lei, Sol LeWitt and Ed Ruscha.

 Early Collection Focus: Artists of Color